Functions of Potassium:

 Maintaining a dietary sodium-to-potassium ratio of at least 1:4 can protect against hypertension, crippling strokes and premature death.
 Eating foods high in potassium and low in sodium can also help prevent kidney disease and heart problems caused by hypertension.
 Furthermore, a high potassium diet reduces risk of stroke and premature death – even if blood pressure doesn't fall.

-    Potassium works synergisticly with sodium in the body.
+Potassium works synergistically with sodium in the body.
 However, our typical intake of potassium versus sodium is all wrong.
-Researchers recomend at least 5 times more potassium than sodium.
-Unfortunantely, most Americans eat so much salt that they reverse the ratio with two times as much sodium as potassium.
+Researchers recommend at least 5 times more potassium than sodium.
+Unfortunately, most Americans eat so much salt that they reverse the ratio with two times as much sodium as potassium.
 Added salt is 95% of our dietary sodium.

 The body expects abundant potassium and less sodium.
 Healthy kidneys regulate the potassium/sodium balance by excreting potassium.

 Licorice root used in large quantities will increase the excretion of potassium.
 If licorice needs to be used for a long time, consider deglycyrrhizinated licorice (DGL) or potassium supplements.

 Elderly individuals are more likely to be deficient in potassium.
 So are those taking certain cardiac drugs, diabetics, those with Cushing's disease, and those who use too much caffeine or have liver disease.

 Testing Potassium Levels.
 The body stores potassium in the cells and uses the blood serum mostly for potassium transport.
 By the time the blood level of potassium starts to drop you are in serious trouble.
 Serum levels are a fair indicator of potassium status, but the best indicator of intracellular potassium is RBC (red blood cell) potassium.

 Lactic acid (and other waste metabolites) buildup in body, which leads to